Diversity, equity and inclusion assessment in America

 - Equity vs. equality

-Final Thoughts on DEI Terms
+Final Thoughts on Diversity, Equity, and Inclusion Terms

 Sources used for the DEI Vocabulary Quiz: